strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Unauthorized
 ```

-The server is now denying unauthorized users access to the notes on the resource
+The server is now denying unauthorized users.
-server..

-### Step 4 - Enable the OAuth 2.0 Authorization Code flow on the client
+###Step 4 - Enable the OAuth 2.0 Authorization Code flow on the client

 Since the API server is now blocking the web server from retrieving notes, we
 need to configure a way to authenticate on the API gateway.
 We will use the